 The AHMA program combines an open curriculum with rigorous examinations to produce innovative scholars fully trained in the technical skills necessary to become distinguished researchers and effective teachers.

-AHMA graduates have, since 2003, taken jobs at The British Museum, Brown University, California State University Los Angeles, Carleton College, Claremont McKenna College, Duquesne University, Durham University, Georgetown University, Harvard University, Macalaster College, Michigan State University, State University of New York, Tufts University, Tulane University, University of Cincinnati, University of Maryland, University of Oxford, University of Patras, University of Queensland, University of Tübingen, University of Seattle, and Washington and Lee University.
+AHMA graduates have, since 2003, taken jobs at The British Museum, Brown University, California State University Los Angeles, Carleton College, Claremont McKenna College, Duquesne University, Durham University, Georgetown University, Harvard University, Macalaster College, MIT, Michigan State University, State University of New York, Tufts University, Tulane University, University of British Columbia, University of Cincinnati, University of Maryland, University of Oxford, University of Patras, University of Pittsburgh, University of Queensland, University of Tübingen, University of Seattle, and Washington and Lee University.